kiquetal/aws-pro-readiness/resources/learn.catrill/storage-services.md

     Access denied could mean the generating ID never had access or doesn´t now.
     Don't generate with a role.
 URL stops working when temporary credentials expire.

+### S3 Select and Glacier Select

+    A way to retrieve objects, using SQL queries.
+    Works with CSV, JSON, Parquet files, BZIP2